LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 MS in Information Technology
 ------------------------------

-Please see :ref:`prerequisites` for the general prerequisites for our MS degree programs.

 The Master of Science in Information Technology is designed for current and aspiring professionals in charge of developing, implementing, operating, and managing information systems in a variety of organizations.